U-hamza/AWS/README.md

 Select:

-- VPC: custom-vpc (Select the VPC that was made earliler)
+- VPC: custom-vpc (Select the VPC that was made earlier)

 Create a public subnet: